Expanding Into New Markets

 New markets mapping in FigJam

-When we set out to build the Activity Library, we were solving for two problems.
-First, folks weren’t naturally exploring the templates that were available.
-And more importantly, we wanted to fake it until we made it with templates that repurposed our meeting types to look like other meetings.
-We wanted to be able to see what folks would reach for.
-Then we would improve those experiences.
+We built an Activity Library solving for two problems.
+First, folks weren’t naturally discovering the templates that were available.
+More importantly, we wanted to use templating to present new meeting types using existing workflows.
+We wanted to see what folks would reach for.
+Then we would improve those experiences with more specific workflows.

 Activity library favorites view